Working with planned flights

 For planned flights, N-Tracking displays basic flight information on the Flight Details pane.

-The Flight Plan slider is inactive
+The Flight Plan slider is inactive for planned flights.

 Flight plans do not continue to display on the map after you close the Flight Details pane.